Bwc9876/menagerie/docs/content/pages/hidden.md

 Render_TOC: False

-# Cow
+# Secret

-Hidden Page Yay!
+You found a secret page!